Aaron S. White Grant

 Background

 CCI’s Board of Trustees and Board of Advisors established the Aaron S. White Educational Grant in honor of the overwhelming dedication and passion of former CCI Board Member, Aaron S. White.
 Aaron was born in Raleigh, NC, and graduated from North Carolina State University in 1995.
-During his tenure at CCI, he, along with the CCI Board, reached a number of milestones including finalizing the conversion to a computer-based testing format, developing four new credentialing programs, attaining ANSI/ISO accreditation for all of CCI’s credentialing programs, and overseeing an increase in staff.
+During his tenure at CCI, he, along with the CCI Board, reached many milestones including finalizing the conversion to a computer-based testing format, developing four new credentialing programs, attaining ANSI/ISO accreditation for all of CCI’s credentialing programs, and overseeing an increase in staff.
 In November 2014, after eleven years of service as Executive Director of Cardiovascular Credentialing International, Aaron left CCI to pursue other career goals.

 Disclaimer